Organic Brioche Buns With Instant Yeast

 Is a brioche bun better than a regular bun?

-While brioche buns are enriched, and for my recipe that means they are made with sugar, butter, eggs, and milk – in addition to flour, water, and yeast.
-They do have a sweeter and richer flavor.
+Brioche buns are enriched, and for my recipe that means they are made with sugar, butter, eggs, and milk – in addition to flour, water, and yeast.
+So they do have a sweeter and richer flavor.
 It doesn't mean they are better than regular buns (such as my Soft White Hamburger Buns), it just means they are different.
 To me, that's like comparing a chocolate chip cookie to a peanut butter cookie.
 Sometimes you want something that goes with one kind, and sometimes you want something that goes with another.
 I like to make both of these buns for different recipes.

 Is a brioche bun good for hamburgers?